timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 # Create candlestick aggregates
-Turning raw, real-time tick data into aggregated candlestick views is a common task for users that work with financial data.
+Turning raw, real-time tick data into aggregated candlestick views is a common task for users who work with financial data.
 If your data is not tick data, for example if you receive it in an already aggregated form such as 1-min buckets, you can still use these functions to help you create additional aggregates of your data into larger buckets, such as 1-hour or 1-day